Impact of Chronic Conditions on Mobility

 Losing the ability to move with ease can lead to a sense of helplessness and isolation, as routine activities, like walking, climbing stairs, or even getting dressed, become increasingly difficult.
 What may begin as minor discomfort or inconvenience can quickly evolve into more substantial mobility issues, as age-related changes, combined with the long-term impact of chronic conditions, compound over time.

 The impact of chronic conditions on mobility in older adults goes far beyond physical limitations.
-It also significantly influences mental health, emotional well-being, independence, and overall quality of life.
+It also influences mental health, emotional well-being, independence, and overall quality of life.
 Here’s a closer look at how chronic conditions, often exacerbated by the aging process, impact mobility:

 Joint and Musculoskeletal Disorders

-A condition where bones become weak and brittle due to a decrease in bone density.
+Osteoporosis is a condition where bones become weak and brittle due to a decrease in bone density.

 illustrations of a normal bone and a bone with Osteoporosis